The Effect of Alzheimer’s on the Mental Health of the Family Carer

 Self-care practices emerge as a significant strategy in managing these demands.

-This involves maintaining physical health through regular and balanced nutrition, ensuring adequate rest, and engaging in relaxing activities that foster mental well-being.
+This involves maintaining physical health through regular exercise and balanced nutrition, ensuring adequate rest, and engaging in relaxing activities that foster mental well-being.

 Understanding financial implications is equally crucial in reducing caregiver stress.